syncfusion-content/windowsforms-docs/WindowsForms/Grid/Visual-Styles.md

 N> The scrollbar customization is briefly discussed in the [Scrolling](http://help.syncfusion.com/windowsforms/grid/scrolling) section.

-## Modifying Office2016 Colors
+## Modifying Office2016 colors

 Custom colors can be applied to the metro theme by using the [SetOffice2016ThemeStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~SetOffice2016ThemeStyle.html) method.
-It can be used to change the colors of Mouse hover, pressed and clicked colors of the Headers and the embedded cell controls of the GridControl.
+It can be used to change the colors of Mouse hover, pressed, and clicked colors of the headers and the embedded cell controls of the GridControl.

 {% tabs %}
 {% highlight c# %}